-Marketing writing is more than merely cranking out blog posts and website copy.
-A strong marketing writer is part journalist, part subject matter expert, and part researcher—and they even have a sense of humor when the occasion calls for it.
+However, this type of writing is more than merely cranking out sales collateral or educational blog posts.
+If you’re handling marketing writing yourself, it helps to be part journalist, part subject matter expert, and part researcher — and even to have a sense of humor when the occasion calls for it.

-Let’s take a look at some of the strategies good marketing writers employ to create writing that persuades audiences to act.
+Let’s take a look at some of the strategies to employ to create writing that persuades audiences to act.

 In marketing writing, the KISS principle means using a simple, straightforward three-part structure consisting of the introduction, body copy, and conclusion.

-- In the introduction, the writer needs to explain the value being offered to the reader.
+- In the introduction, you need to explain the value being offered to the reader.
 Failing to do that means a loss of reader engagement and attention.
 If that happens, it won’t matter what’s in the next three sections.

 - The body of your content is where you elaborate on the argument introduced at the beginning.
 This is where you give evidence to support your point.